-For the winter school break this year we decided to go far east to escape the cold weather in Europe.
-We chose Thailand for our destination.
+For out kids winter school break we decided to go far east to escape the cold weather in Europe, and we chose Thailand for our destination.

-You could buy the add-on entertainment package, as well as food, snacks and drinks at any time onboard.
-Some people were complaining that they could not watch movies, even though they paid as their units were defective.
+Food, snacks and drinks can be purchased onboard at any time, as well as the entertainment package, however some people were complaining that they could not watch movies, even though they paid as their units were defective.

-The transfer terminal in Dubai is a small terminal with a lot of passengers.
+The transfer terminal in Dubai for Fly Dubai airlines is a small terminal with a lot of passengers.
 Although the service staff were trying to keep the place clean the toilets were dirty both times we tried to use them.
-It’s also packed with people traveling to exotic destinations so you are very glad once you’re actually in the plane.
+The terminal resembles a small African market rather than an airport terminal.